Water Management Improvement Saves Buckets

 Clarinda sits in a sand basin where its dams had always naturally refilled every winter; until the surrounding landscape changed significantly.

-Site Manager Adrian Mayall said the team needed to find an alternative water source that would provide around 45 mega litres a year to run the site effectively.
+Production Manager Adam Somerscales said the team needed to find an alternative water source that would provide around 45 mega litres a year to run the site effectively.

 “At $3,700 a mega litre, buying mains water wasn’t a viable option, and the water bores weren’t able to produce enough to replace the shortfall,” he said.